 Unexpected Attachments & Requests for Action

-Login Pages: Be highly skeptical of any email that asks you to click on a link and log in to one of your accounts.
-If you click the link in the email and enter your credentials, the scammer could gain access to your account.
+Login Pages: Be cautious of any email that asks you to click on a link and log in to one of your accounts.
+Clicking the link and entering your credentials could give scammers access to your account.

-Links: Be careful of the links you click on from an email.
+Links: Be careful of links in emails.
 Malicious links could infect your computer or mobile device.
 Before you click a link, place your cursor over it to inspect it.
-If you are unsure if it is valid, it’s better not to click and be safe rather than sorry.
+If you are unsure if it is valid, it’s better to play it safe and avoid clicking it.

 Don’t let yourself become a victim of these scams.
 Safeguard your sensitive information with these 7 Ways to Protect Your Identity.